Hey, I'm Gydion!

 1. If I work with IT companies, I’ll always be just the “marketing guy,” and they won’t listen to my big vision stuff.
 Fair enough—I don’t come from computer science.
 But I do know something about the language learning industry.

-2. It’s time for me to go renegade on my coaches and start building my own thing.
-I continue learning from others, but I also test a lot and look for what no one have done before.
+others, but I also test a lot and look for what no one have done before.
 And because of that, new things happened.

 On top of accumulating countless success stories and developing our own strategies, the Academy in a Box came into existence.